dlouwers/reactive-consul/README.md

 [![Coverage Status](https://coveralls.io/repos/dlouwers/reactive-consul/badge.svg)](https://coveralls.io/r/dlouwers/reactive-consul)

 # Reactive Consul
 This project is a Consul client for Scala.
-It uses non-blocking I/O to communicate with a Docker cluster.
-You can use the ServiceBroker to get out of the bock support for automatic-clustering, loadbalancing and failover or you can use the low-lever ConsulHttpClient.
+It uses non-blocking I/O to communicate with a Consul cluster.
+You can use the ServiceBroker to get out of the bock support for automatic-clustering, loadbalancing and failover or you can use the low-level ConsulHttpClient.

 ## Installation
 Repo on Maven Central pending.

-## Using the ServiceBroker
+## Using the ServiceBrokerFixed
 The ServiceBroker can be used as follows:

 ```scala